-Extreme weather warnings have been issued by “World Cup 2019” organisers, as typhoon bears down on the Island of Hokaido Japan.
+Extreme weather warnings have been issued by “World Cup 2019” organizers, as typhoon bears down on the Island of Hokaido Japan.
 Already the storm has caused the closure of two fanzones this Saturday.

 The powerful typhoon has already caused England v Tonga scheduled to be played Sunday to be played inside at the Sapporo Dome, other matches should not be affected.